 - Twitter once again the center of media-attention:

 With the new hashtag game into shape, Twitter‘s overall media-focused strategy can work wonders.
-For instance, suppose Twitter wants to expand its #music product to other arenas like video or photo albums.
+For instance, suppose Twitter wants to expand its #music product to other areas like video or photo albums.
 In that case, having hashtags that shift content properly is a bigtime priority.

-At the time of this article being written, the official announcement of new feature was yet to be made and therefore, it cannot be confirmed whether the new feature is available worldwide.
+At the time of this article being written, the official announcement of the new feature was yet to be made and therefore, it cannot be confirmed whether the new feature is available worldwide.